 What Are the Best Encrypted Messaging Apps?

-In this section, I’ll take a look at a group of messaging apps that provide end-to-end encrypted protection for your messages.
+In this section, we’ll take a look at a group of messaging apps that provide end-to-end encrypted protection for your messages.

-While I wouldn’t normally include this app, as it’s only available on iOS, watchOS and macOS devices, the sheer number of these devices in use justify its inclusion in this roundup.
+While normally this app might not be included – as it’s only available on iOS, watchOS, and macOS devices – the sheer number of these devices in use justifies its inclusion in this roundup.

 The Apple Messages app uses iMessage, Apple’s secure messaging service, which provides end-to-end encryption for users’ messages sent via the Messages app.

-The app makes use of Apple users’ Apple ID, which is also used for the App Store, email, iCloud and more.
-The service makes use of the end-to-end encryption built into iCloud to keep iMessage users’ messages secure.
+The app makes use of Apple users’ Apple ID, which is also used for the App Store, email, iCloud, and more.
+The service uses the end-to-end encryption built into iCloud to keep iMessage users’ messages secure.

 Both messages and attachments that are sent and received via the Messages app are protected by end-to-end encryption, and no one but the sender and the recipient can access them.

 Not even Apple can decrypt the data.
-(This has caused legal conflicts with federal law enforcement agencies that have attempted to force Apple to “unlock” messages on devices used by criminals and terrorists.)
+(This has caused legal conflicts with federal law enforcement agencies that have attempted to force Apple to “unlock” messages on the devices of criminals and terrorists.)